 1.4 Campaign Members

-Now that you have set up your Campaign and added some new Contacts or Leads into your Salesforce Account, it is time to Add Campaign Members in your Specific Campaign.
+Now that you have set up your Campaign and added some new Contacts or Leads into your Salesforce Account, it is time to Add Campaign Members to your Specific Campaign.

 Figure 1 (Lead)